-Rubin lived with his parents and they had not seen him since the morning before his body was found.
-His mother said she remembered seeing him cutting some strips of adhesive tape before he left the house.
+Rubin lived with his parents, and they had not seen him since the morning before his body was found.
+His mother said she remembered seeing him cut some adhesive tape strips before he left the house.

 As far as his parents were aware, Paul Rubin was in good physical and mental health.

-At about 6:35 a.m. on the morning of the discovery of Rubin’s body a car entered the Pennsylvania Turnpike.
-The toll collector noticed something unusual, as the FBI investigation notes “The driver’s companion was hunched down in his seat, holding his stomach, and was obviously in pain.”
-The collector directed the driver to the nearest hospital but nobody with severe abdominal pain showed up.
+At about 6:35 a.m. on the morning of the discovery of Rubin’s body, a car entered the Pennsylvania Turnpike.
+As the FBI investigation notes, the toll collector noticed something unusual: "The driver’s companion was hunched down in his seat, holding his stomach, and was obviously in pain.”
+The collector directed the driver to the nearest hospital, but nobody with severe abdominal pain showed up.

 Neither the car nor the driver was ever found.
 Three hours later, Rubin's body was discovered by a U.S. soldier.